magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 {% endhighlight %}

 <div class="bs-callout bs-callout-warning">
-   <p>Before ignoring entities, make sure you don't need the affected data in your Magento 2 store.</p>
+   <p>Before ignoring entities, make sure you do not need the affected data in your Magento 2 store.</p>
 </div>

 ### Class does not exist but mentioned